Summary Forest House Veterinary Group describes itself as a privately owned (independent) veterinary group, established for over 150 years, with a main hospital that has a resident nurse on site 24 hours a day for accident-and-emergency care. Reviews add some practical decision signals: owners menti

 Our Score (77/100)

 Valley Veterinary Group describes itself as a long‑established, independent (non‑corporate) practice and is listed as an RCVS Practice Standards Scheme member.
 Based on the website and reviews, it appears set up for both routine care (vaccinations, microchipping, nurse clinics) and more involved procedures, with owners specifically mentioning cruciate ligament operations.
 Reviewers also describe practical service touches such as same‑day appointments for a sick hamster and follow‑up advice on medication by phone.
-Feedback is mixed on suitability for complex/specialist cases: one reviewer says they were initially told specialist care was possible but later felt unsupported and sought help elsewhere.

 Valley Veterinary Group describes itself as a long‑established, independent (non‑corporate) practice and is listed as an RCVS Practice Standards Scheme member.
 Based on the website and reviews, it appears set up for both routine care (vaccinations, microchipping, nurse clinics) and more involved procedures, with owners specifically mentioning cruciate ligament operations.
 Reviewers also describe practical service touches such as same‑day appointments for a sick hamster and follow‑up advice on medication by phone.
-Feedback is mixed on suitability for complex/specialist cases: one reviewer says they were initially told specialist care was possible but later felt unsupported and sought help elsewhere.

 Coach House Vets Ltd